 Facilities scrambled to find solutions for protecting residents and staff members from the spread of infection.
 These facilities implemented strict visitor limitations, reduced services, aggressive disinfection protocols, and isolation of infected or severely at-risk patients.
-While this began to control the spread, facility managers were not prepared for a nursing home backlash as residents, staff, and healthcare advocates began to question these restrictions.
-Advocates are worried that newly-implemented policies are harming those residents they were designed to protect.
+While this began to control the spread, facility managers were not prepared for nursing home backlash as residents, staff, and healthcare advocates began to question these restrictions.
+Advocates are worried that newly-implemented policies are actually harming those residents they were designed to protect.
 Several lawsuits have been filed by residents and their family members, arguing that individual rights are being compromised.
-In some cases, residents have taken patient backlash into their own hands and have acted out against staff members, and have even attempted suicide due to the perceived isolation necessary for controlling disease spread.
+In some cases, residents have acted out against staff members, and have even attempted suicide due to the perceived isolation necessary for controlling disease spread.

 Addressing Nursing Home Backlash with Commonsense Policies